Probiotic Curd: What Makes It Different and How to Make It

 Why Does Temperature Matter So Much for Probiotics?

 Bacteria are living things.
-They grow and multiply — but only in the right conditions.
+They grow and make more bacteria.
+But they need the right conditions to grow.
 Between 37-42 degrees, probiotic bacteria double every 30-60 minutes.
-Below 30 degrees, they barely grow.
+This means they become twice as many.
+Below 30 degrees, they almost do not grow.
 Above 50 degrees, they die.

-When you set curd at home without a curd maker, the temperature starts right but drops as the room cools.
-By the 4th or 5th hour, your milk may be at 30 degrees or lower — and the bacteria slow down or stop.
+When you set curd at home without a curd maker, the temperature starts right but drops.
+It drops as the room cools.
+By the 4th or 5th hour, your milk may be at 30 degrees or lower.
+The bacteria slow down or stop.

 Which Probiotic Curd Brands Are Available in India?

-But here's the math: a cup of Epigamia (Rs 50-80) gives you about 100g of probiotic yogurt.
-Making it at home with a curd maker costs about Rs 8-10 per liter.
-Over a month, that's a savings of Rs 1,000 or more — and your homemade version is fresher.
+But here's the math.
+A cup of Epigamia costs Rs 50-80.
+It gives you about 100g of probiotic yogurt.
+Making it at home with a curd maker costs Rs 8-10 per liter.
+Over a month, that's a savings of Rs 1,000 or more.
+Your homemade version is fresher.

 The InstaCuppa Automatic Curd Maker keeps your milk at the perfect temperature for probiotic growth — thick, fresh curd every morning.
 See the Curd Maker